 Transfer credits are evaluated at the time of application, and students will receive a preliminary transfer credit evaluation two to three weeks from the date of acceptance.
 The academic department to which the student applied will make a final determination of transfer credits.
 Evaluation of transfer credit is based on the following criteria:

-- Credit will be considered only for transfer courses that are equivalent to University of New Haven courses or electives; all accepted credit must pertain to University of New Haven degree requirements.
+- Credit is accepted for transfer courses that are similar in depth and content to University of New Haven courses or electives or that otherwise relate to degree requirements.

 - Credit for the course must have been earned at a regionally-accredited institution.